 Aside from a nice slice of fudgy rich, sticky, gooey chocolate cake, a freshly baked piece of bread with a pat of warm grass-fed butter is to die for.
 It seriously should be considered one of the 7 wonders of the world.
 Okay, that was a stretch, but bread is awesome.
-The only downfall is, it gets moldy so fast, but with these tips, I’m about to share you’ll learn how to keep bread from molding.
+The only downfall is, it gets moldy so fast.
+With these tips, I’m about to share you’ll learn how to keep your bread from molding.

 People often ask, is there a way you can prevent your bread from getting moldy?